 Happily, there are a range of mortgage providers who offer discounts and special deals to those considered as key workers.
 Those who qualify as key workers should contact a mortgage broker who will be familiar with such products and which providers are currently offering these.

 Make sure that you are getting the best advice when it comes to finding your perfect key worker mortgage.
-Speak to an independent mortgage broker who will have experience in the key worker mortgage market and can provide unbiased advice on which deals are suitable for you.
+Speak to a mortgage broker who will have experience in the key worker mortgage market and can provide unbiased advice on which deals are suitable for you.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.